akto-api-security/tests-library/remediation/BYPASS_REGISTRATION_AND_BOOKING_DATE_HANDLING.md

 }
 ```
 In this example, only the admin users have a full access, while normal users are limited to the "book" action.

-### Step 4: Regular Audit and Update
-Regularly monitor and audit your software for any vulnerabilities.
-Regular updates of your software (language, framework, libraries) should also be part of your strategy for maintaining a secure environment.